tuanquynet/javascript-fundamentals/docs/function/index.md

 # Function

-There are some type of functions:
+There are some types of function:
 1. function declaration:
 ```javascript
 function loadData() {};